• Skip to primary navigation

 Here are a few suggestions:

-• Seeds and nut butter: Try healthy hemp seeds, sesame seeds, or (homemade) nut butter.
+• Seeds and nut butter: Try healthy hemp seeds, sesame seeds, (homemade) chocolate peanut butter, or almond butter for a creamy twist.

-• Dried fruits: such as coconut shreds, dried cranberries, figs, or apricots.
+• Dried fruits: Coconut flakes, dried cranberries, chopped figs, or apricots are some of my favorites.

-• A lovely (homemade) jam: a couple of tablespoons are enough to add that sweet, mild flavor to the pudding.
+• A lovely (homemade (compote) or jam: A couple of tablespoons are enough to add that sweet, mild flavor to the pudding.

-• Stir in a sweetener of choice: maple syrup, honey, Stevia, or a sugar substitute like Monkfruit—just a few suggestions.
+• Stir in a sweetener of choice: Pure maple syrup, honey, Stevia, or a sugar substitute like powdered Monkfruit—just a few suggestions.

 How to store chia seeds?